huggingface/blog/sagemaker-huggingface-embedding.md

 Awesome!
 Now that we can generate embeddings, lets test the performance of our model.

-We will send 3,900 requests to our endpoint use threading with 10 concurrent threads.
+We will send 3,900 requests to our endpoint and use threading with 10 concurrent threads.
 We will measure the average latency and throughput of our endpoint.
-We are going to sent an input of 256 tokens to have a total of ~1 Million tokens.
-We decided to use 256 tokens as input length to find the balance between shorter and longer inputs.
+We are going to send an input of 256 tokens for a total of ~1 Million tokens.
+We decided to use 256 tokens as input length to find the right balance between shorter and longer inputs.

 Note: When running the load test, the requests are sent from europe and the endpoint is deployed in us-east-1.
 This adds a network overhead to it.